-Now the feather of the chicks had completely developed and are bluish green in color (like adults) on the head and the wings.
-The underparts are brownish.
-The bill is black and well developed by now.
-They start to peep out from the nest hole and try to explore the outside of the nest.
-They also engage in preening and wing stretching within the nest which helps strengthen their wing muscles and prepare them for their first flight.
+Now the feathers of the chicks had completely developed and are bluish green in color (like adults) on the head and the wings.
+The underparts were brownish.
+The bill was black and well developed by now.
+They started to peep out from the nest hole and try to explore the outside of the nest.
+They also engaged in preening and wing stretching within the nest, which helps strengthen their wing muscles and prepare them for their first flight.